faanskit/ha-esolar/README.md

 If you click on the devices, you can see this also in the Devices section
 ![alt text](https://github.com/faanskit/ha-esolar/blob/main/images/setup_done_2.png)

 Your home screen will now have a number of new entities depending on your system.
-A R5 system will have two sensors (Status and Energy) and a H1 System will have five sensors (Status, Sell Energy, Buy, Energy, Charge Energy, Discharge Energy, )
+A R5 system will have two sensors (Status and Energy) and a H1 System will have five sensors (Status, Sell Energy, Buy, Energy, Charge Energy, Discharge Energy)
 ![alt text](https://github.com/faanskit/ha-esolar/blob/main/images/setup_done_3.png)

 ## Configuration